isaaclee12/isaaclee-usdc-2023/myCodingProcess.md

     - scannedTextObj has many books all with empty content fields, so return empty results

     - BOOK LEVEL:
-    - One really long book that would take a while to scan through

-    - A series of small books, where:
+    - Multiple small books, where:
         - None have an instance of the "searchTerm"
         - Where only one has an instance of the "searchTerm"
         - Every book except one has an instance of the "searchTerm"
-        - Every single book has an instance of the "searchTerm"
+        - Every book has an instance of the "searchTerm"

     - And another set of examples, where the books that would have 1 instance have multiple instances